lhelms2/howto_rtd/docs/source/quick_rst.rst

 Code Block
 -----------

-Code block is inserted using .. code-block:: <language>.
+Code block is inserted using the .. code-block:: <language> tag.

 The content of the code block is indented under the tag with one blank line below the tag.
 If you omit the blank line or do not indent, the code block will not render correctly.